Cacti/documentation/syslog-plugin.md

 ## SNMP Trap configuration

 To leverage SNMP traps as mentioned you will need to install SNMPTT.
-SNMPTT is used to translate OID information passed from the device to a readable format SNMPTT will then write that data into syslog for the syslog plugin to ingest.
+SNMPTT is used to translate OID information passed from the device to a readable format SNMPTT will then write that data into syslog for the Syslog plugin to ingest.

 Follow these steps to complete the setup